Plant-based Dessert Recipes

 I love pecan pie and but it can be a high source of calories during the holiday season.
 EA Stewart, The Spicy RD shares this delicious Pecan Tart that is gluten free, vegan and can easily be made low fodmap!
 She made them in these sweet little skillets but they can easily be made in some white ramekins or even clear custard cups!

-Here are a few more tips on making healthy holiday cookies!
+Here are a few more tips on making plant-based dessert recipes!

 Staying fit for the Holidays!

-Holidays often revolve around something sweet to eat and I hope that these healthier and tasty dessert recipes hit the spot and become some of your new favorites!
-As a registered dietitian, I lenjoy sharing healthy ways to help my clients live more enjoyable lives!
+Holidays often revolve around something sweet to eat and these plant-based dessert recipes will hit the spot and become some of your new favorites!
+As a registered dietitian, I love sharing healthy ways to help my clients live more enjoyable lives!
 I would love to hear about some of the ways that you have created a favorite healthy holiday dessert lighter!
 If you are new to my blog, welcome!
 You can find out more about me here!